 In life, sometimes we encounter questions whose answers shake us to our very core and make us question everything we thought we knew on an existential level.
 What is the meaning of life?
 Do we really have free will?
 Are burgers and hot dogs sandwiches?
-OK, maybe whether or not burgers and hot dogs can be considered sandwiches is... not one of life's biggest questions, but it is one of the biggest food debates of our generation.
+OK, maybe whether or not burgers and hot dogs can be considered sandwiches is not one of life's biggest questions, but it is one of the biggest food debates of our generation.

 The answer to whether or not burgers and hot dogs are sandwiches comes down to legitimately deep question: What, exactly, is a sandwich?
 Merriam-Webster defines it as “two or more slices of bread or a split roll having a filling in between.”
 Simple enough.
 Essentially, anything can be a sandwich so long as it’s between two slices of bread or inside a roll or bun.
-So yes, hot dogs and hamburgers are, by definition, very much sandwiches.
+So by a technical definition, yes, hot dogs and hamburgers are very much sandwiches.